magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_even-one-word-is-enough.md

 said one thing that was full of meaning.
 ‘One day we will meet again in the place of ultimate truth.’
 Just this one statement was enough.
 Those were the words of a wise person.
-No matter what kind of Dhamma we learn, if we don’t realize the ultimate truth, in our hearts, we won’t reach satisfaction.
+No matter what kind of Dhamma we learn, if we don’t realize the ultimate truth, *paramatthadhamma,* in our hearts, we won’t reach satisfaction.

 For example, Sumedho might teach me.
 I have to take that knowledge and try to put it into practice.
 When Sumedho is teaching me, I understand,